IncorrectPleaseTryAgain/CS-210-Grocery-List/README.md

 documentation for problem solving, and designing code with the intent of using programming languages to their advantage.

-#How did you make this program maintainable, readable, and adaptable?
+# How did you make this program maintainable, readable, and adaptable?

+To make this program maintanable, readable and adaptable I wrote clean and concise code that included comments when necessary, I used industry standard practices for the structure and design of the program, and I minimized redundancies.